The Robert Redford-starring maritime survival thriller All is Lost is now in cinemas. Sarah McIntyre jumps onboard.

 As water rushes into the boat, his radio and navigational equipment are damaged, cutting off any contact from the outside world and leaving him utterly dependent on his own sailing skills and resourcefulness.

-He meets each setback with ingenuity, calmness and a strength that belies his age.
-His weather-worn face rarely registers alarm or fear even when faced with his own mortality.
-At 77, this could easily be the performance of his career and a Best Actor Oscar nomination is almost inevitable.
+The sailor meets each setback with ingenuity, calmness and a strength that belies his age.
+His weather-worn face rarely registers alarm or fear - even when faced with his own mortality.
+At 77, this could easily be the performance of Redford's career, and a Best Actor Oscar nomination is almost inevitable.

-All is Lost is a hugely powerful film, and distinguishes itself from most Hollywood films by not providing any back story for its lead character.
+All is Lost is a hugely powerful film, and distinguishes itself from most Hollywood offerings by not providing any backstory for its lead character.
 Instead, it relies totally on Redford's honest and restrained performance and the actions he undertakes for survival.

-This is a visceral, riveting and unique cinematic experience that underscores the power of the human survival instinct, against all the odds.
+This is a visceral, riveting and unique cinematic experience that underscores the power of the human spirit, against all the odds.